-Either if you’re planning a small wedding and you’re looking for cost-effective ideas, or you simply want to put your DIY skills to the test, boutonnieres are the best choice to try out in both cases.
+Either if you’re planning a small wedding and you’re looking for cost-effective ideas, or you simply want to put your DIY skills to the test.
+DIY boutonnieres are the best choice to try out in both cases.
 They add a small yet elegant touch to your wedding and are super quick, simple, and fun to make, plus they come with endless options of supplies & materials to choose from.

 So let’s take a look at the 4 easy steps you can follow to create your very own gorgeous wedding boutonniere for your special day.